 Same as in PLAs, CPLDs’ logic function in each Macrocell are electrically programmed via In System Programming (ISP) Interface over JTAG (check Figure 1).
 After programming, these flash-based connections remain persistent for years.
 This gives CPLDs a unique advantage of “instant-on” working.
 That is, CPLDs start working as soon as powered up since their circuitry is flashed/burned into them via ISP.
 That is not the case with FPGAs as we will see later.

-Generalizing, we can say that, in CPLDs, there are few hundred function blocks (or logic blocks), typically less than a thousand in number, which are accessible by a single big interconnect.
+Generalizing, we can say that, in CPLDs, there are a few hundred function blocks (or logic blocks), typically less than a thousand in number, which are accessible by a single big interconnect.

 While the exact FPGA architecture is not publicly released by manufacturers, we can still get higher level architecture, which will help in understanding FPGAs and its working.
 A high-level example from Xilinx’s documentation is below.